windfat/cantoneseASR_jyutping/README.md

 # cantoneseASR_jyutping
 Cantonese Automatic Speech Recognition using Jyutping

+This ASR input a cantonese speech file (.flac) and return the corresponding Jyutping symbols instead of Chinese characters.

 This training is based on the facebook's fairseq open source code, https://github.com/facebookresearch/fairseq/blob/main/examples/wav2vec/README.md, the training will be run on a Ubuntu 20.04 PC with the RTX3080 GPU card.

 The OS and hardware environment: